gullabi/gullabi.github.io/about/en.md

 # About

-I am a data scientist and one of the co-founders of the workers collective [Col·lectivaT][coop].
+I am a technical product/project manager specialized in speech technologies.
-Currently I work mostly on speech technologies and natural language processing.
+I was one of the co-founders of the workers collective [Col·lectivaT][coop], and currently I work for Barcelona Supercomputing Center as a project lead for the speech technologies of the project AINA.
 Here you can find further information about my current and past [scientific work][science] and my appearences in the [media][in-media] in the article or interview format.